Achu-0844/Bigdata-Analytics-SWE2011/README.md

 The output of the given code is in output.

-The file(Akshaya) contains the screenshots of the code,procession and the output.
+The file(Akshaya) contains the screenshots of the code,processing and the output.